-Difficulty using toilet - is whatever it means to R (-it's ok to use MTY here).
+Difficulty using toilet: Whatever it means to R (It's ok to use MTY here).

-- H11a-H111.
+- H11 (a-m).
 Even if R has already told you about an incapacitating condition, you must ask this H11 series.
-Please not that the question says "and without special equipment".
+Please note that the question says "and without special equipment".
 But read the parenthetical statement so the R knows you have been listening.
 Many people with serious limitations participate in many of these activities.
-But if you know that Head is completely incapacitated and physically incapable of any of these activities, ask this H11 series in a verification mode. - H12a-H12c.
+But if you know that Head/Wife/"Wife" is completely incapacitated and physically incapable of any of these activities, ask this H11 series in a verification mode. - H12 (a-c).
 Again, even if R has already told you about an incapacitating condition, you must ask this H12 series.
 But read the parenthetical statement so the R knows you have been listening.
 Many people with serious limitations participate in many of these activities.
-But if you know that Head is completely incapacitated and physically incapable of any of these activities, ask this H12 series in a verification mode.
-The definition of Heavy, light or Moderate, strengthening muscles is up to the respondent.
-What may be a heavy workout for one respondent, might be considered a light workout for a more fit respondent.
+But if you know that Head/Wife/"Wife" is completely incapacitated and physically incapable of any of these activities, ask this H12 series in a verification mode.
+The definition of heavy, light or moderate strengthening muscles is up to the R. What may be a heavy workout for one R might be considered a light workout for a more fit R. - H14, H17.
+There are 20 cigarettes in a standard pack.